 \subsection{Average Path Length}

-Clear alterations on the average path length of the networks were observed within about one and a half minutes after the administration of the anesthetics (see Figs.11-15 ; Tables 11-15).

-The most remarkable alterations due to the anesthetic induction were verified on the frontal, parietal and temporal lobes.
-In the frequency bands Theta, Alpha and Beta a substantial increase in the average path length occurred (see Figs. 12-14 $ \lceil $a, b, c$ \rceil $, Tables 12-14).
-The networks of the occipital lobe presented a quite different response to the same experimental conditions, once during general anesthesia (mainly after established LOC), a tendency of the networks to present shorter geodesic paths was verified (see Figs. 12-14 $ \lceil $d$ \rceil $).
+Noticeable alterations in the average path length of the networks were observed within about one and a half minutes after administering the anesthetics (see Figs.11-15; Tables 11-15).
+The most remarkable alterations due to the anesthetic induction were verified on the frontal, parietal, and temporal lobes.
+In the frequency bands Theta, Alpha, and Beta, a substantial increase in the average path length occurred (see Figs. 12-14 $ \lceil $a, b, c$ \rceil $, Tables 12-14).
+The networks of the occipital lobe presented a somewhat different response to the same experimental conditions, once during general anesthesia (mainly after established LOC), a tendency of the networks to present shorter geodesic paths was verified (see Figs. 12-14 $ \lceil $d$ \rceil $).

-On the Gamma frequency band (25-100Hz) the administration of the anesthetics led to a decrease on the average path length on the temporal and occipital lobes networks (see Fig. 15 $ \lceil $c, d$ \rceil $ ; Table 15).

-According to Latora and Marchiori, the capacity and global efficiency of a network in transmitting information is directly related to the average of its minimum paths, being the most efficient, those networks which have the shortest paths \citep{latora2001efficient}.
-The experimental results of this research demonstrate that the administration of the anesthetics led to a substantial increase in the average path length on the frontal parietal and temporal lobes.
-Thus, the results indicate that on these brain lobes the capacity and efficiency of transmission information is reduced during general anesthesia.
+On the Gamma frequency band (25-100Hz), administering the anesthetics led to a decrease in the average path length on the temporal and occipital lobe's networks (see Fig. 15 $ \lceil $c, d$ \rceil $; Table 15).
+According to Latora and Marchiori, the capacity and global efficiency of a network in transmitting information are directly related to the average of its minimum paths, being the most efficient, those networks having the shortest paths \citep{latora2001efficient}.
+The experimental results of this research demonstrate that the administration of the anesthetics led to a substantial increase in the average path length on the frontal, parietal, and temporal lobes.
+Thus, the results indicate that in these brain lobes, the capacity and efficiency of information transmission are reduced during general anesthesia.